qruto/laravel-wave/README.md

 > ❇️ Interval between events should be less than web server request timeout and no other low-level timeout options set, to save connection persisted.

-By default Wave try to send ping event during SSE connection request if the last event occurred earlier than the number of seconds set in `ping.frequency` config value.
+Wave try to send ping event during SSE connection request if the last event occurred earlier than the number of seconds set in `ping.frequency` config value.
-If application does not expect SSE connections frequently.
-You can specify the environment for which a ping event will be sent on each Wave request.
+If application does not expect SSE connections frequently, specify the environment for which a ping event will be sent on each Wave request.
 Set to `local` by default.

 ### Manual Ping Control

-If you want to control ping event by your own, disable automatic sending in `ping.enable` config value.
+If you want to control ping event by your own, disable automatic sending in the `ping.enable` config value.

 Laravel Wave provides simple `sse:ping` command which can send single ping or working with interval.